vladmandic/sd-extension-framepack/README.md

 - Set path in *settings -> image paths -> video*
 - If *settings -> image options -> keep incomplete images* is enabled, the video will be created even if interrupted
 - Does not create intermediate video or image files
+- Optional save raw video frames as `safetensors` file so they can be processed later

+### CLI

+> `python framepack_cli.py`

+Allows to:
+- Export frames from `safetensors` file as individual images
+  Those can be used for further processing or to manually create video using `ffmpeg` from-image-sequence
+- Encode frames from `safetensors` file into video using `cv2`
+- Encode frames from `safetensors` file into video using `torchvision/ffmpeg`

 ### Other Internals